Oneledger/oneswap-deployer/README.md

-# oneswap-deployer
+# OneSwap deployer
-Deployment scripts for Uniswap to the OneLedger
+Deployment scripts based on UniswapV2 to the OneLedger network